 LIFE— it stands for Leadership, Independence and Friends through Experiences, and it’s what embodies the spirit of Camp LIFE, a unique and inclusive camping adventure for children with disabilities and their siblings.

-Held twice a year in Burton, Texas at the accessible facilities of Camp For All, Camp LIFE provides recreation for children ages 5-21 and their siblings while offering a weekend of respite for their parents.
+Held twice a year in Burton, Texas at the accessible facilities of Camp For All, Camp LIFE provides recreation for children/adults ages 5-up and their siblings while offering a weekend of respite for their parents.

 Texas A&M graduate Sterling Leija (Class of '02) founded Camp LIFE in 2004 with the support of Dr. Amy Sharp, director of the Family Support Network at Texas A&M University.